Default

 For a court marriage, you need some key documents.
 These include your birth certificate, passport, and UAE residency proof.
 Also, you must have an Emirates ID and a health certificate for the marriage.

 Both parties must provide proof of their single, married, or divorced status.
-This is a straightforward way for foreigners to get married in Dubai.
+This is a straightforward way for foreigners to get married in Dubai, and couples can enhance their special day with personalized wedding experiences.

 Expat Marriage Officiators